 The ROTC program at Carroll has seven graduating seniors in 2015.
 Five of those cadets have taken their oaths of appointment on May 15 and have become commissioned officers in the United States Army.
 Those cadets include Eric Blake, Riley Grogan, Ryan Liberg, Heather McKasson and Andrew Wilmoth.

-Graduating cadet David Lightner will commission this summer following his training at Fort Knox.
-Jordynn Whitlock is graduating in December and her commission will be in December on campus.
+Graduating cadet David Lightner commissioned this summer following his training at Fort Knox.
+Jordynn Whitlock is graduated in December and her commission was in December as well on campus.